-Second, ISCA is probabilistic because it does not rely on "hard" clustering assignment (such as that obtained with k-means clustering) where observations can belong to one cluster only, as such an approach would lead to reifying subgroups themselves and possibly overstate cross-cluster differences4.
-Rather, it relies on fuzzy clustering where membership in each cluster is uncertain and expressed through a membership score, which is then used to assign cases to groups in a stochastic, and - thus truly probabilistic - manner.
-Lastly, ISCA is iterative.
+uncertain and expressed through a membership score, which is then used to assign cases to groups in a stochastic and thus truly probabilistic manner.
+Finally, ISCA is iterative.
 As there exists significant uncertainty around subgroup boundaries (as expressed by membership scores from fuzzy clustering that are balanced), results following stochastic assignment may misrepresent the underlying uncertainty about cluster membership when membership is assigned only once.
 Thus, ISCA relies on Monte Carlo simulation and multiple iterations of the assignment and modeling steps (steps 2 and 3) to obtain stable results.
 Rather than a statistical or analytical nuisance, our procedure hence regards assignment uncertainty as meaningful as it reflects the blurry boundaries between ideal-typical subgroups making up the native and immigrant categories of interest.

 The ISCA procedure extends past empirical work employing cluster analysis for the study of immigration and immigrant reception phenomena.
-For instance, Garip (2016) used k-means clustering to identify distinct types of Mexican migrants and carried within-cluster analyses, but did so through a hard clustering procedure that may overstate cross-cluster differences.
-Bail (2008) used fuzzy clustering to identify new configurations of immigration attitudes across European countries, but nevertheless relied on the highest membership score to assign cases to groups.
-Additionally, it did not provide a way to reconcile within-cluster analyses with a fuzzy approach.
-ISCA builds on and extend these approaches with an iterative stochastic assignment procedure that allows for modelling within each cluster while retaining fuzziness and uncertainty around cross-cluster boundaries.
-More generally, ISCA and other related approaches showcase the potential of unsupervised machine learning methods (Molina and Garip 2019) to detect latent groups and achieve an epistemological break (Bourdieu and Wacquant 1992) in order to study group-level processes without reliance on homogenizing, "groupist" (Brubaker 2004) categories of analysis (ethnic, religious, etc).
+For instance, Garip (2016) used k-means clustering to identify distinct types of Mexican migrants and carried within-cluster analyses, but she did so through a hard clustering procedure that may overstate cross-cluster differences.
+Bail (2008) used fuzzy clustering to identify new configurations of immigration attitudes across European countries, but he nevertheless relied on the highest membership score to assign cases to groups.
+Additionally, his study did not provide a way to reconcile within-cluster analyses with a fuzzy approach.
+ISCA builds on and extends these approaches with an iterative stochastic assignment procedure that allows for modeling within each cluster while retaining fuzziness and uncertainty around cross-cluster boundaries.
+More generally, ISCA and other related approaches showcase the potential of unsupervised machine-learning methods (Molina and Garip 2019) to detect latent groups and achieve an epistemological break (Bourdieu and Wacquant 1992) in order to study group-level processes without reliance on homogenizing, "groupist" (Brubaker 2004) categories of analysis (ethnic, religious, etc.).